openebs-archive/openebs-docs/docs/percona.md

 percona-xtradb-cluster-operator-token-v82b5   kubernetes.io/service-account-token   3      3h50m
 sh.helm.release.v1.monitoring.v1              helm.sh/release.v1                    1      107m
 ```
-Let’s edit the secret internal-cluster1 using the following command and add pmmserver value as per the given credential password during PMM server installation time.
-In this example, we have added  pmmserver: dGVzdDEyMw==  in the secret internal-cluster1.
+Let’s edit the secret `internal-cluster1` using the following command and add `pmmserver` value as per the given credential password during PMM server installation time.
+In this example, we have added  `pmmserver: dGVzdDEyMw==`  in the secret `internal-cluster1`.

 ```
 $ kubectl edit secret internal-cluster1